 - Oops!Something went wrong.Please try again later.

-Most readers would already be aware that Oxford Instruments' (LON:OXIG) stock increased significantly by 19% over the past three months.
-Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
-Particularly, we will be paying attention to Oxford Instruments' ROE today.
+Oxford Instruments' (LON:OXIG) stock is up by 9.9% over the past three months.
+Since the market usually pay for a company’s long-term financial health, we decided to study the company’s fundamentals to see if they could be influencing the market.
+Specifically, we decided to study Oxford Instruments' ROE in this article.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity